Novage/corporate-site/src/content/blog/Integrate-P2P-Video-streaming-into-Mobile-Application.md

 - **Limited Native Feature Support:** Certain platform-specific features (e.g., Picture-in-Picture, casting, DRM, advanced hardware acceleration, or certain OS-level optimizations) may not be directly accessible or as seamless as with a native player.

-- **Less Control Over Player Lifecycle:** Integrating deeper with the OS-level media controls (lock screen controls, Bluetooth headset events, or background playback) can be more involved than it is with a native player.
+- **Less Control Over Player Lifecycle:** Integrating deeper with the OS-level media controls (lock screen controls, Bluetooth headset events, or background playback) can be more involved than with a native player.

-- **Complex Debugging:** Troubleshooting playback issues, network behavior, or UI glitches can be more challenging, because you have two layers of code: Flutter (Dart) and the embedded web content (HTML/JavaScript).
+- **Complex Debugging:** Troubleshooting playback issues, network behavior, or UI glitches can be more challenging because you have two layers of code: Flutter (Dart) and the embedded web content (HTML/JavaScript).

 - **Cross-Layer Interactions:** When integrating a WebView-based player within a Flutter app, coordinating playback events and controls across Dart and JavaScript can become more complex.